nhrones/gitBashWin/readme.md

  ```
  "terminal.integrated.defaultProfile.windows": "Git Bash"
  ```
-Now, whenever you open a new terminal in Code, it will default to BASH.
+Now, whenever you open a new terminal in Code, it will default to Git Bash.

-You can still open a new CMD or Powershell terminal from the drop-down in the top-right of the terminal pane.
+You can still open a new `Command` or `Powershell` terminal from the drop-down in the top-right of the terminal pane.

-The Git-BASH shell even support `Shebang` files.
+The Git Bash shell even support `Shebang` files.